 I love giving back to my community.
 I find we can easily get lost within our own lives but it is important to give back to your community.
 I have served all four years of undergrad as part of GW’s Freshman Day of Service.
 I love sharing my passion for service with the incoming cohort of first-years at GW.

 After my Comunicadores Fellowship in the summer of 2017, I felt a need to continue to utilize my communication skills to advocate for the Latinx community.
-Thus far I have interned with different non-profits in their communications’ departments.
+Thus far I have interned with different non-profits and the federal government in their communications’ departments.

 As mentioned, I am passionate about serving my community and I also am passionate about advocating for those that are underserved/do not have a seat at the table.
 I love to speak with young Latinas and inspire them to pursue their dreams.
 Latina empowerment is something I take seriously.

 I have served as a Trabajadoras Fellow in 2017-2018 and again in the 2018-2019 cohort, focusing on Latina Equal Pay as Latinas currently make 53 cents to a white man’s dollar.
 I participated as a Young People For Fellow in the 2018-2019 cohort, focusing on social justice issues that affect my community in particular.
-Additionally, I served as a Near Peer Mentor for two years for Reach Higher.
-Currently I am part of GW Women x Springboard Enterprises inaugural cohort, focusing on my new venture.
+Additionally, I served as a Near Peer Mentor for two years with Reach Higher.
+Last year, I was part of GW Women x Springboard Enterprises inaugural cohort, focusing on a new venture that would empower women workers.
+All in all, I am passionate about the work I do and learning alongside others to fight for equity and racial justice.